feynon/carlosbecker.com/content/post/2018-04-07-effective-developer.md

 ---

-I tried to break it down to a few topics on things I **try** to do:
+I tried to break it down into a few topics on things I **try** to do:

 - study with focus;
 - try to really understand the problem;